basho/riak_kv/docs/NextGenREPL-GettingStarted.md

 ### Enable Tictac AAE

-to use the full-sync mechanisms, and the operational tools then TictacAAE must be enabled:
+To use the full-sync mechanisms, and the operational tools then TictacAAE must be enabled:

 ```
 tictacaae_active = active